Learning through Involvement

 - Finances and Chapter Operations – Financial obligations of chapters and individuals within their chapters are expected to be met.
 College regulations require that each organization be free of debt contracted through its current operations by the end of each fiscal year (June 30).
 Failure to remove indebtedness within a year will result in withdrawal of recognition of the organization.
 In addition, it is expected that the physical premises of each fraternity or sorority will be maintained in good repair and that all hazards to health or safety will be routinely eliminated.

 - Social Activities – Fraternities and sororities provide a variety of social activities which contribute to members’ personal development and serve an integrative function for the greater campus.
 In addition to hosting responsible parties each chapter should provide a variety of activities which will expand each student’s experiences and include interaction with faculty and administrators, other campus organizations, and citizens of Walla Walla.
-Promoting positive interpersonal relations between men and women should be important for all college events.
+Promoting positive interpersonal relations between individuals should be important for all college events.

 - External Relations – Members and chapters must be concerned about community relations.
 Because the college is located in a residential area of Walla Walla, extra care should be taken not only to respect neighbors’ rights (including those living in residence halls) to privacy and quiet, but also to cultivate positive relationships through visits, newsletters, meetings with Walla Walla organizations (such as the police, fire department, etc.) and invitations to appropriate activities.
 Excellent opportunities exist for Greek organizations to make a positive impact through community and college service projects.
 A critical area of concern is inter-Greek relations.
 Raids, theft, and property damage have no place in the ideals espoused by the Greek organizations.
 Recognizing that alumni are a source of strength for both the college and the fraternities and sororities, it is crucial that each chapter devotes considerable effort toward cultivating a continued involvement with its graduates.